swenger/glitter/README.txt

 - Array data (e.g. texture images or vertex buffer data) is represented in numpy.

-- The library has a focus on GPGPU computing, but typical use for rendering should be as easy.
+- Glitter has a focus on GPGPU computing, but typical use for rendering should be as easy.

 - Platform independence is be sought for, although Linux/GLX is currently the